IBM/ehr_section_prediction/README.md

 This repository can be used to generate the data and run the experiments described in ["Leveraging Medical Literature for Section Prediction in Electronic Health Records"](https://www.aclweb.org/anthology/D19-1492/) Rosenthal et al. (EMNLP 2019) on Wikipedia and i2b2 data.
 Results on these experiments using Wikipedia only can be found in supplemental material.

+Please send any questions/concerns to Sara Rosenthal at sjrosenthal@us.ibm.com

 ### Installation

 **Prerequisites**